sheng09/PHYS3070-6070-Lastest/Lab1/README.md

 cannot perfectly intersect at the same point.
 Instead, many points, or any point inside a small area can be an optional solution.
 Therefore, we need to determine the optimal solution (the optimal point).

-Let us assume the optimal point *Xi* has the coordinate (*lon*, *lat*) which are the longitude and latitude of the point.
+Let us assume that the optimal point *Xi* has the coordinate (*lon*, *lat*) which are the longitude and latitude of the point.
 On the other hand, we have inverted epicentral distance for each station, that corresponds our circle.
-Let us assume for the *ith* station, it locates at the point *Si* described by (*loni*, *lati*) and the the inverted distance (the radius of the circle) is *di*.
+Let us assume the *ith* station locates at the point *Si* described by (*loni*, *lati*) and its inverted distance (the radius of the circle) is *di*.
 Then, finding the optimal solution equals to finding the minimal of the objective function:

 ![](materials/obj_L2.png)